 As a young man in the printing trade, my father, Bill McAfee, found himself blacklisted for trying to unionize the company he worked for at the time.
 So he went into business for himself, opening Futura Press, one of the few union print shops in Texas.
 Political printing beat its way to his doors.
 When Frankie Randolph and Ronnie Dugger started The Texas Observer, Futura was the logical place to print it.

 Growing up in South Austin the oldest of five children, we absorbed news and politics at family gatherings and around the dinner table.
 My mother Anne volunteered in progressive political campaigns and occasionally brought her brood along with her on protest marches to the state capitol.
+She took the responsibility of citizenship in a government “of, by, and for the people” as a high calling and life cause.

 Some families talk sports; ours talked politics.